 - Submit a letter of recommendation from your Imam or local Muslim leader

 Scholarship candidates will be evaluated on the following: satisfaction of all criteria, response to short answer question, and letter of recommendation.
 Applications are considered on a rolling basis.
-Scholarship will automatically renew throughout the recipient’s undergraduate study at the University of La Verne.
+Scholarship will automatically renew throughout the recipient’s undergraduate study at the University of La Verne if the above criteria continue to be met.